rob10campbell/PRoPS-colloids_setup/09-Slurm-and-Disco.md

 ***NOTE: These last 2 steps can take several hours***

 Once you have installed the base version of HOOMD-blue you will want to modify it with the files described in [Modifying HOOMD-blue](/06-Modifying-HOOMDblue.md).
 Copy those files into your new installation of HOOMD-blue and then recompile and reinstall the software to make sure you are running the correct version (this should be faster than the first installation).

-It is recommended that you always have a version of the base HOOMD-blue AND the modified HOOMD-blue installed on your computer for debugging.
-It is up to you if you want to have both installed on Discovery as well.

 When you are finished with the installation you should also unload the modules you are no longer using
 ```bash